 Moreover, an ideal solution, once it has discovered that some patient or insurance info is missing, will generate a dialer task for the front office to call the patient or the carrier to gather the required info.

-It can be patient’s member ID, insurance company name, DOB, etc. In addition, there should be an easy way to add all these details into the system, e.g. from the screen of processing the dialer task.
+It can be a patient’s member ID, insurance company name, DOB, etc. In addition, there should be an easy way to add all these details into the system, e.g. from the screen of processing the dialer task.

 3. Allowing eligibility requests to be resubmitted with new information to verify coverage prior to the appointment.